-Broward College values the college-level knowledge students acquire while in high school, at work and other life experiences, and military experience.
+Broward College values the college-level knowledge and skills students acquire outside a college classroom.
 Credit for Prior Learning options afford students the opportunity to accelerate the time it takes to complete a degree.

 Students interested in these options must first apply to BC and pay the non-refundable application fee.

 Advanced placement exams are taken after students complete the corresponding Advanced Placement courses, which are available to juniors and seniors in most Broward County high schools.
 To qualify for college credit, students must earn an appropriate passing score on the nationally administered exam.
 Credits will not be awarded for examinations that duplicate course work or other exam credits previously posted to a student’s academic record.
 In order to award credit, Broward College requires an official grade report, sent directly to the college from College Board, not a student copy.
 More information about Advanced Placement, including descriptions of courses and sample examination questions, is available online at https://www.collegeboard.com/ap.

 Broward College will conduct an evaluation of educational experiences in the Armed Forces and award postsecondary level credits at the freshman and/or sophomore levels when appropriate.
 The evaluation procedure will be comprised of two categories of military experiences.
 TYPE I will be the evaluation of military courses listed in the Guide to the Evaluation of Educational Experience in the Armed Forces, American Council on Education.
 The Associate Vice President for Academic Affairs/College Registrar’s Office will receive and evaluate petitions for military courses in the same manner as other incoming transfer credits.
 TYPE II will be the evaluation of other military training and experiences by the Department of Experiential Learning.
 The standard fee for the assessment of Prior Learning Assessment (PLA) will be applied to TYPE II evaluations.